Frequently Asked Questions

 The online courses should remember where you were in the course and give you the option of returning there when you play the course the next time.

 How does my completed class get reported to the accrediting agency?

-TBA will file completed classes with the CLE accrediting agency.
+TBA will file completed classes with the CLE accrediting agency within 30 days of receipt.
 Your user home page will reflect that the course was filed.